-The Columbans are a missionary society of priests who work in 17 countries including: Australia, New Zealand, Fiji, Britain, Ireland, China, Japan, Korea, Myanmar (former Burma), Philippines, Taiwan, Pakistan, Chile, Peru, Brazil, Mexico and the United States.
+The Columbans are a missionary society of priests who work in 16 countries including Australia, New Zealand, Fiji, Britain, Ireland, China, Japan, Korea, Mexico, Myanmar (former Burma), Philippines, Taiwan, Pakistan, Chile, Peru, and the United States of America.

-Columban Fathers work in cooperation with lay people and Columban Sisters from a standpoint of solidarity with the poor and integrity of creation.
+Columban priests work together with, Columban Sisters, Columban Lay Missionaries and lay Co-workers from a standpoint of solidarity with the poor and the integrity of creation.
 Solidarity with the poor means that we recognise the moral challenge of worldwide and local poverty.
 It means supporting the struggle of the poor for real participation and against injustice.
 We go in the name of the Church to announce, by deed and word, the good news of Jesus Christ.

 Our objectives are to:

 - Promote Justice, Peace and Integrity of Creation from a standpoint of solidarity with the poor.

 - Promote dialogue between Christians and those from all other religious traditions.

 - Help local Churches grow into evangelising communities open to all peoples.

 - Establish the Church where the Gospel has not been preached.

 - Promote respect and care for the earth and environment.